A Spiced, Savory Cranberry Sauce Worth Making All Season Long

 Q: What can I serve this with besides turkey?

-A: Pork, chicken, duck, cheese boards, breakfast potatoes and eggs (highly recommended from personal experience), or anywhere you'd use chutney.
-It's a condiment, not a side dish — use it accordingly.
+A: Prime rib, pork, chicken, duck, cheese boards, mashed potatoes, breakfast potatoes and eggs (highly recommended), or anywhere you'd use chutney.
+It's a condiment—use it with any American holiday dinner staple.

 Q: Why add the cranberries in two batches?